ajsmth/rn-tools/packages/navigation/readme.md

 ## Basic Usage

 For basic usage, the exported `Stack.Navigator` and `Tabs.Navigator` will get you up and running quickly.
 The [Guides](#guides) section covers how to use lower-level `Stack` and `Tabs` components in a variety of navigation patterns.

+**Note:** It's recommended that you install and wrap your app in a `SafeAreaProvider` to ensure components are rendered correctly based on the device's insets:

+`yarn expo install react-native-safe-area-context`

 ### Stack Navigator